Coronavirus COVID-19 Updates

 Resources and guidance for reopening buildings

-Services continue: Our office is currently closed, please visit the following departments for any information you may need.
+Services continue: Our Customer Service counter is open to the public while some other departments continue to offer online services.
+Please visit the following departments for any information you may need:

 Sign up to receive notifications: Register today for our Rapid Alert Notification System to receive critical emergency notifications from ACWD.
 Your sign-up for ACWD's Rapid Alert Notification system will allow us to reach you with urgent or emergency information about water service and/or conditions that may impact your water safety or availability.